openvinotoolkit/mediapipe/mediapipe/calculators/ovms/calculators.md

   }
 }
 ```
-In OpenVINOModelServerSessionCalculator we set servable_name with the model name we found earlier.
-In OpenVINOInferenceCalculator we set input & output tags names to start with TENSORS.
+In `OpenVINOModelServerSessionCalculator1 we set 1servable_name1 with the model name we found earlier.
+In `OpenVINOInferenceCalculator` we set input & output tags names to start with `TENSORS`.
 We then need to map out those tags to actual model names in `mediapipe.OpenVINOInferenceCalculatorOptions` `tag_to_input_tensor_names` and `tag_to_output_tensor_names` fields.

 3) Third step is *optional* but may be required if model has multiple inputs/outputs and is using vector of some types as input/output packet types.
 Lets assume model produces several outputs - we have to figure out the correct ordering of tensors - expected by the graph.
 When we do that we need to add following section to `OpenVINOInferenceCalculatorOptions`:
 ```